bokkypoobah/InvestFeedCrowdsaleAudit/codereview/Crowdsale.md

    *
    * Design choice: no state restrictions on the set, so that we can fix fat finger mistakes.
    */
+  // BK NOTE - Pricing strategy can be changed at any point during the crowdsale
+  //           A change can only be detected by looking for this change transaction, and the ETH to token rate changes
+  // BK Ok
   function setPricingStrategy(PricingStrategy _pricingStrategy) onlyOwner {
+    // BK Ok
     pricingStrategy = _pricingStrategy;

     // Don't allow setting bad agent
+    // BK Ok
     require(pricingStrategy.isPricingStrategy());
     // if(!pricingStrategy.isPricingStrategy()) {
     //   throw;